Whatever Happened to the Treehouse Masters Cast?

 No. Not on Animal Planet, and not in any currently announced form as of early 2026.

 If that changes, this page will be updated.
-But the honest answer right now is that the show is done, the cast has moved on in various directions, and the treehouse building world has continued without the cameras.
+The honest answer right now is that the show is done, the cast has moved on in various directions, and the treehouse building world has continued without the cameras.
 Which, given what most of these people were doing before Animal Planet showed up, is probably exactly how they’d have it.

 Leave a Reply